blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ## Step 3 - Selecting Adder Commands

-Now that we have the DRep id that we want to monitor and our Telegram Token and chat id, we are ready to look at the filters and commands we will use.
+Now that we have the DRep id that we want to monitor, our Telegram Token, and chat id, we are ready to look at the filters and commands we will use.
 For this example, we will use:

 * Filter Type
 * Filter DRep